-If you thought the tone thus far was a tad hyperbolic, then check this out: “On behalf of thousands of sports fans in this country, who no doubt, will be at the stadium on Sunday to see and admire your great exposition of delightful artistry for which you are universally famed, Graphic Sport welcome you to Ghana.
+If you thought the tone thus far was exaggerated, then check this out: “On behalf of thousands of sports fans in this country, who no doubt, will be at the stadium on Sunday to see and admire your great exposition of delightful artistry for which you are universally famed, Graphic Sport welcome you to Ghana.
 To us, it is a great honour that Europe’s number one club, the super club of the world, should accept our invitation to visit our young republic.”

-It was clear: Graphic had thrown restraint and objectiveness out the window: they – like everyone else, especially the Times (“Madrid are eleven maestros in every department of the game”) – were in awe, carried away by the fever of this once-in-a-lifetime event.
+It was clear: Graphic had thrown restraint and objectiveness out the window.
+They – like everyone else, especially the Times (“Madrid are eleven maestros in every department of the game”) – were in awe, carried away by the fever of this once-in-a-lifetime event.

 Meanwhile, the C.O.S had named the strongest Ghana team possible: